NathanaelBlackbourn/arkhangelsk/README.md

 *Avgränsningar/limitations*
 Should I continue with this project indefinitely there are a lot of ideas and fixes that I would like to implement but have been needed to consciously rule out.
 Realising them is well within my ability but the time it would take would carry me past the hand-in deadline.
 They include:

 - Conditional compilation of text for each scene.
 I would put together each scene's text according to which parts of the game have already been explored by the player, the actions available to them should also be dynamic.
+I have partly implemented this in the 'midCrater' scene but it should be rolled out throughout the project.
 - More in depth writing.
 The joy of a text based game lies in the richness of the descriptions and the creativity expressed in the world building.
 I wanted to create time to focus on code so I have kept writing short and in most cases just used the first draft.
 For bear scene outcomes some text is duplicated.
 - An element of chance to the game at injury scenes.
 Probably a 50% chance of injury, the following scene would then be decided according to whether an injury had occured.
 - A more developed inventory element in gameplay.
 I would like the team to enter the crater with a number of piece of equipment that can help or be lost at various scenes.
 For example, an icepick that give bonuses when fighting a bear or breaking the pilot out of the ice block and can be lost during a bear fight.